Royal Automobile Club: History

 At the outbreak of the First World War in August 1914, the club arranged for 25 of their members, with their personal cars, to accompany the British Expeditionary Force to France and Belgium to act as chauffeurs and messengers for the British General Staff.
 Describing themselves as the "RAC Corps of Volunteer Motor Drivers", the drivers included the Duke of Westminster, Lord Dalmeny and "Toby" Rawlinson; many of them were given commissions and went on to give distinguished war service.
 In September 1914, a further group of RAC members put themselves and their cars at the disposal of the British Red Cross, to help transport war casualties.

-The RAC was responsible for organising the first British Grand Prix motor race at Brooklands, Surrey in 1926 and in 1977, created the motorsport governance and events organisation, the Motor Sports Association (now Motorsport UK).
+The RAC was responsible for organising the first British Grand Prix motor race at Brooklands, Surrey in 1926.
+In 1977, the RAC created the motorsport governance and events organisation, the Motor Sports Association (now Motorsport UK).

 In 1978 during a re-organisation the 'Associate Section' was established as a separate company RAC Motoring Services Ltd, which was owned by the organisation.

 In 1991 the RAC Foundation was split off as the research arm of 'RAC Motoring Services'.
 When RAC Motoring Services was sold in 1999 the foundation was granted a legacy and was subsequently established as a charity to research and promote issues of safety, mobility, economics and the environment related to motoring.

 In September 1999 members sold RAC Motoring Services to Lex Service plc, who renamed themselves RAC plc in 2002.
 RAC plc was then acquired by Aviva plc in March 2005 for around £1.1 billion.